AbhinavMadahar/thesis/thesis-proposal/outline.md

 This means that, for example, a single page should have around thirty-five sentences.
 This makes it easy to estimate how long each section should be.

+Important points which I can use as needed:

+- Right now, there is no universally-agreed-upon scheme for codifying commonsense knowledge (Richardson and Heck, 2023).
+- Language models implicitly have some amount of commonsense reasoning because commonsense knowledge is present in the data (Richardson and Heck, 2023).
+- Current state-of-the-art commonsense techniques tend to use a custom dataset with annotations designed for learning commonsense (Richardson and Heck, 2023).

 Thesis proposal total length: fifteen pages

 - Introduction (one page)
+  - Explain the importance of AGI and artificial conciousness
+  - Explain why commonsense reasoning might be a step towards AGI and artificial conciousness
     - State-of-the-art large language models struggle with tasks which require high-level reasoning, including cases where humans find the necessary reasoning trivial (Richardson and Heck, 2023).
 - Background (three pages)
   - What is commonsense reasoning?
 Why is important? (one-and-a-half pages)
     - What it is: (one page)